MeltanoLabs/Singer-Working-Group/proposals/PR21 - Proposal Documentation and Review.md

 - Scores `>=1.0`: `Approved`
 - Scores `<1.0`: `Not Approved`

 Note that with 3 Leading Member Companies, a "Strong No" from a Leading Member is essentially a veto vote.
 If a Leading Member does not want to approve but also does not want to veto, then a simple "No" vote may be logged.
-In that scenario, the proposal will then be approved only if both other Leading Members vote "Yes".
+In that scenario, the proposal will then be approved only if both other Leading Members vote "Yes" _and_ if "No" votes from other Members do not outweigh the Members' "Yes" votes.
+(The 'Other Members' votes are the tie breakers in this case.)

 ### Phase 5: Approval or Non-Approval